On the Capacity of Channels with Timing Synchronization Errors: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec_sec}, we revisit Dobrushin's model of an SEC and recall the main results on capacity of SECs.
-Through much of the paper, we consider a special case of the generic SEC---the deletion, replication channel (DRC)---and construct an equivalent channel by viewing the DRC as a channel with states in Section \ref{sec_eqchn}.
-Under further special cases of channels with only deletions or only replications, we give some simple, non-trivial and sometimes tight bounds on the capcity in Sections \ref{ssec_bdc} and \ref{ssec_bdupc}.
-We then construct a sequence of finite state channels that approximate the DRC and establish certain properties of this sequence of channels that serve as bounds for the capacity of the DRC in Section \ref{sec_appchn}.
-In Section \ref{sec_gen}, we note the application of similar strategies to more general SECs, and we conclude with summary and remarks in Section \ref{sec_conc}.
+In Section \ref{sec_sec}, we revisit Dobrushin's model of a SEC and recall the main results on capacity of SECs. { In Section \ref{sec_eqchn} , we formulate our model for channels with timing synchronization errors and establish their equivalence to Dobrushin's model for the DRCs.
+We explore the advantages of our formulation of the DRC model in the two subsequent sections.} Under special cases of channels with only deletions or only replications, we give some simple, non-trivial and sometimes tight bounds on the capacity in Sections \ref{ssec_bdc} and \ref{ssec_bdupc}.
+We then construct a sequence of finite state channels that approximate the DRC and establish certain properties of this sequence of channels that serve as {estimates} for the capacity of the DRC in Section \ref{sec_drc}.
+We conclude with summary and remarks in Section \ref{sec_conc}.